All students take up an Applied Subject in SST.

 Learn more about Computing+ through our e-publications here.

 The DS course equips students with knowledge and skills of the design field through design thinking, design process and fundamentals of three design disciplines: visual communication design, interior and exhibition space design, and architectural design.
 The course aims to nurture an awareness and appreciation of the positive relationships among design, humanity, art, technology, business, culture and economic development.
 As such, it cultivates an awareness of the role of design in shaping one’s experience of visual communication, space, objects and the environment.

 Students will develop creative and innovative mindsets, critical thinking and analytical skills through design activities; and acquire the ability to critique design works and generate creative design solutions.
 Students will also acquire competencies in visual and oral expression and communication, as well as digital design techniques for presenting design concepts.
 Design projects foster students’ responsibility, confidence and sense of efficacy.

-Students will experience learning through practical application of electronics to the design of authentic gadgets and products.
-Examples include the building of a transistor organ, rain detector, sound activated ballet dancer, universal electronic timer, heat sensor, line-follower robot, and two-way electronic intercom system.
+Students will experience learning through the practical application of electronics to the design of authentic gadgets and products.
+Examples include the building of a transistor organ, rain detector, sound-activated ballet dancer, universal electronic timer, heat sensor, line-follower robot, and two-way electronic intercom system.

 The World Economic Forum believes that connected devices will outnumber people worldwide.
 These electronic devices, commonly known as the internet of things (IoT), come in many forms and applications.
 By 2025, the number of IoT devices is projected to exceed 40 billion, fuelled by continued technological advances and the plummeting costs of computing, storage and connectivity to spread to all aspects of daily life.